aspose-zip/Aspose-Zip-Reference-Tutorials/zip/english/net/password-protection-and-encryption/password-protect-with-aes/_index.md

 ---
-title: Password Protect ZIP Files with AES Encryption using Aspose.Zip
+title: Create Password Protected ZIP Files with AES Encryption using Aspose.Zip
 linktitle: Password Protect with AES
 second_title: Aspose.Zip .NET API for Files Compression & Archiving
-description: Learn how to password protect zip files using Aspose.Zip for .NET with AES encryption.
+description: Learn how to **create password protected zip** files using Aspose.Zip for .NET with AES encryption.
 Follow our step‑by‑step guide for optimal protection.
 weight: 11
 url: /net/password-protection-and-encryption/password-protect-with-aes/
-date: 2025-12-21
+date: 2026-04-24
+keywords:
+- create password protected zip
+- how to encrypt zip
+- aes 256 zip encryption
+- password protect zip
+- aspose zip encryption
 ---

 {{< blocks/products/pf/main-wrap-class >}}
 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# Password Protect ZIP Files with AES Encryption using Aspose.Zip
+# Create Password Protected ZIP Files with AES Encryption using Aspose.Zip

 ## Introduction

-In today's digital landscape, **password protect zip** archives are a fundamental way to keep confidential data safe while sharing it.
+In today's digital landscape, you often need to **create password protected zip** archives to keep confidential data safe while sharing it.
 Aspose.Zip for .NET makes it straightforward to encrypt your zip files with industry‑standard AES algorithms, giving you confidence that only authorized users can open the archive.
-In this tutorial we’ll walk through **how to encrypt zip** files with 128‑bit, 192‑bit, and 256‑bit AES keys, and show you how to compress files with password protection in just a few lines of C#.
+In this tutorial we’ll walk through **how to encrypt zip** files with 128‑bit, 192‑bit, and 256‑bit AES keys, and show you how to compress files with a zip archive password in just a few lines of C#.

 ## Quick Answers
 - **What does “password protect zip” mean?** It means applying a password‑based encryption (e.g., AES) to a ZIP archive so its contents cannot be opened without the correct password.